freeverseio/laos-btc/README.md

 # laos-btc

-`laos-btc` is an index, block explorer, and command-line wallet.
+`laos-btc` is an indexer, block explorer, and command-line wallet.
 It is experimental software with no warranty.
 See [LICENSE](LICENSE) for more details.

-Ordinal theory imbues satoshis with numismatic value, allowing them to be collected and traded as curios.

-Ordinal numbers are serial numbers for satoshis, assigned in the order in which they are mined, and preserved across transactions.
+It implements the BRC721 protocol as specified in the research publication [Scalable Non-Fungible Tokens on Bitcoin](https://eprint.iacr.org/2025/641).

 ## Wallet